DEFECTS OF TIMBER | DECAY OF TIMBER | PREVENTION

 The defects occurring in the timber are grouped into the following five divisions:

 4. Defects due to natural forces.

 5. Defects due to conversion

 1) Defects due to fungi:

-Following defects are caused in the timber by the fungi:
+Following defects of timber are caused in the timber by the fungi:

 - Dry rot